GibsS/gridlike/README.md

 ## Levels

-A very important point to understand is the concept of levels: unlike most physics, there is a hierarchy of entities defined by their levels.
+A very important point to understand is the concept of levels: unlike most physics engine, there is a hierarchy of entities defined by their levels.
 If entity A is of a greater or equal level to an entity B, A will not be able to affect the trajectory of B. However if
 B will affect the trajectory of A if their levels are different.

-This allows you to define different categories of entities: A ground that is immobile, ships that can only be "redirected" by the ground and a character that is moved by both.
+This allows you to define different categories of entities: A ground that is immobile (level 0), ships (level 1) that can only be affected by the ground and a character (level 2) that is moved by both.

 ```js
 A.level // = 1